FREQUENTLY ASKED QUESTIONS

 Can we come for a tour before bringing our dog for the first time?

+We would love it!
 Feel free to drop by during these hours on these days:

-Monday - Friday: 8:30am - 11 am or 5pm - 6pm
+Monday - Friday: 9:00am - 11 am

-Saturday: 8:30am - 11am
+Saturday: 9:00am - 11am

-We close the red gate in between office hours for the safety of the dogs who are out and about on our 12 acres participating in activities.
+We close the red gate in between office hours for the safety of the dogs who are out and about participating in activities.
 UNDER NO CIRCUMSTANCES should anyone remove the lock and open the red gate when it is closed to see if you can catch a staff member to give you a tour outside of office hours.
 We also ask that you do not drive down the trail path to circumvent the gate.
 We take the safety of our campers and our staff very seriously and we will not welcome back any person who intentionally puts them in a potentially harmful situation.
 PLEASE DO NOT EXCEED 15 MPH ON THE ROAD TO CAMP.
 STAFF AND DOGS ARE OUT AND ABOUT.
 PLEASE HELP US KEEP EVERYONE SAFE!

 Are their risks to my dog coming to camp?